Arthur Joseph Sulley: Early career

 Sulley made history in the same year, 1911, by selling Rembrandt’s The Mill, which the Berlin art luminary and museum director Wilhelm von Bode, called “the greatest picture in the world,” to Peter Widener for £100,000.
-This painting, which Sulley had taken from Henry Petty-Fitzmaurice, Marquis of Lansdowne for Widener to buy, set a record price for a painting.
+This painting, which Sulley had taken from Henry Petty-Fitzmaurice, 5th Marquess of Lansdowne for Widener to buy, set a record price for a painting.

 World War I and the 1920s

 Through World War I and 1920s, Sulley continued his work in masterpieces.
 In 1914, with the help of connoisseur Bernard Berenson, he sold Lorenzo di Credi’s Boy in a Scarlet Cap and Bernardo Daddi’s Madonna and Child with a Goldfinch to Isabella Stewart Gardner, for $25,000 and $7,000 respectively.
-He kept Giovanni Bellini’s Feast of the Gods in his London gallery during World War I air raids and, in 1921, he and Thomas Agnew & Sons sold it under the name The Bacchanal to Joseph Widener.
+He kept Giovanni Bellini’s The Feast of the Gods in his London gallery during World War I air raids and, in 1921, he and Thomas Agnew & Sons sold it under the name The Bacchanal to Joseph Widener.

 In 1919, he sold Frans Hals’ Adriaen von Ostade and, around the same time, Hals’ Portrait of a Gentleman in White, both to Andrew Mellon.
 In November 1921, Sulley and Brown dissolved their partnership.
 Sulley alone continued to head Sulley & Co., working from his house at 54 Grosvenor St., London.